-The Office of Financial Aid encourages students to respond promptly and completely too any request for additional information.
+Students are encouraged to respond promptly too any request for additional information.
 Verification documentation must be submitted by the last date of attendance.
 Failure to respond to the request for verification documents will result in the cancellation of financial aid award(s).